Chapter Five

 “Problem is” said Mr. Lo, “There’s no electricity.”

 “There’s electricity in the restaurant right?
 No problem.”
-I hot wired the apartment into the restaurant, then put in a garden and acquired a ping pong table.
+He hot wired the apartment into the restaurant, then put in a garden and acquired a ping pong table.

 A door in the living room led to the restaurant, a thin door through which sound readily passed.
 During dinner hours the sounds of the kitchen echoed through the living room.
 On weekends someone played Eastern European ballads on an accordion.

-I heard about a sailboat that was for sale for an unbelievably cheap price.
+Harry heard about a sailboat that was for sale for an unbelievably cheap price.
 It was an English built Folkboat named Scarab for five hundred dollars.
 The difficulty was the terms.
 The owner was involved in a salvage operation and needed cash that day, which happened to be Sunday.
-I checked with the marina in Sausalito where the boat was moored.
+Harry checked with the marina in Sausalito where the boat was moored.
 “There’s a month’s moorage owed but if you just take it away we’ll call it even” was their reply.
-I hit up every person I knew.
+He hit up every person he knew.
 Fifty dollars here, twenty there and bought it.

-“Really?”
-I replied.
-“I’m taking this boat now and I challenge you to try and stop me”.
-Ted and I proceeded to untie the boat and back it out of the slip.
+Harry ignored the gentleman and proceeded to untie the boat and push it back it out of the slip.

 The marina owner laughed “Well good luck.
 I don’t know where you think you’re going.
-Other than out under the Gate.
 Tide’s going out you know”.

-Once out of the marina we were becalmed and drifting.
+Once out of the marina they were becalmed and drifting.
 Ted finally spoke.
 “What’s the plan here?”

 “Plan?”

-“We seem to be drifting backwards” Indeed we were, at an increasing pace.
+“We seem to be drifting backwards” Indeed they were, at an increasing pace.
 Soon the Golden Gate loomed overhead.
-Then it passed behind and we were in the open ocean with no food, no water, no engine and no wind.
+Then it passed behind and they were in the open ocean with no food, no water, no engine and no wind.

-As it always does, a few hours later the tide changed and we passed under the gate again heading into San Francisco Bay.
-Under a slight breeze we made our way past the San Francisco waterfront.
+As it always does, a few hours later the tide changed and they passed under the gate again heading into San Francisco Bay.
+Under a slight breeze they made their way past the San Francisco waterfront.
 First came the Saint Francis Yacht Club.
 No moorage there.
 Then the commercial piers.
-Ultimately we came to China Basin, a long canal toward the south end of the city where freighters tied up to load and unload cargo.
+Ultimately they came to China Basin, a long canal toward the south end of the city where freighters tied up to load and unload cargo.

 “Looks like we’re running out of options” Ted pointed out.
-We pulled up to a draw bridge and waited.
-Amid the blare of horns and whistles the bridge raised and we tacked and paddled our way through.
-Passengers got out of their cars and looked over the edge to see what the hold up was.
+They pulled up to a draw bridge and waited.
+Amid the blare of horns and whistles the bridge raised and they tacked and paddled their way through.
+People got out of their cars and looked over the edge to see what the hold up was.

 Ted pointed to a spot at one of the floats.
-We pulled up and were greeted by a gentleman calling out “Go away!”
+They pulled up and were greeted by a gentleman calling out “Go away!”

 “Huh?”